crewstyle/OlympusZeus/README.md

 5) Adding fields
 ----------------

 Adding fields is quite simple.
 All you have to do is to create an array and define all inputs nedded in your Wordpress template.
-Note: the Tea Theme Options uses transient to stock options.
-All options are named as `tea_to_your_input_id`
+NOTA: the **Tea TO** uses [Transient Wordpress API](http://codex.wordpress.org/Transients_API) to stock options.

 All available types are: